 Bratislava - a city of history, culture, wine and young people

 Bratislava is a city of culture.
 The Bratislava Music Festival, Bratislava Jazz Days, the Opera and Ballet of the Slovak National Theatre, concerts by the Slovak Philharmonic Orchestra or the Summer Festival of Culture and Arts represent a great cultural experience every year.
 Many cultural institutions are based here, e.g. the Slovak National Gallery, the Slovak National Museum, the City Museum, the Gallery of Bratislava City and many other museums and more than 20 galleries offering the art of ancient artists as well as modern ones.
 Events organized outdoors are also very popular.
-For example, last year the coronation ceremony attracted as many as 60 thousand visitors, a similar number as Bratislava’s New Year’s Eve celebrations in recent years.
+For example, the regular coronation ceremony attracts thousand of visitors, a similar number as Bratislava’s New Year’s Eve celebrations.

-For more information look for Tips for trips in Bratislava and surroundings at the first page of our Bratislava guide.
+For more information see our Tips for trips in Bratislava and surroundings.